Cybeni/og-docs/docs/full-documentation/gateway.md

 1.	**Express.js:** Even though the code references Express.js at a high level, the actual WebSocket upgrade handling is done via a custom route or a library that ties into Express.
 2.	**ws (WebSocket library):** The code in `export const ws = async (ws, req) => { ... }` uses typical `ws` library–style callbacks `ws.on('message', ...)`, `ws.on('close', ...)` etc ...
 3.	**NATS (JetStream / nats.js):**
-    - Used to publish client actions to downstream game services (publishAction in GameEvent) and to consume game updates.
+    - Used to publish client actions to downstream game services (publishAction in RoundEvent) and to consume game updates.
     - The Session class sets up “consumers” and “message iterators,” so each session can listen to updates intended for that specific game session.
 4. **Redis:**
     - Holds the latest round state and seed data for each player, ensuring a consistent single source of truth.